spree/spree/cli/README.md

 spree extension my_extension
 ```

-This wll create a brand new project with all the developer tools and gems needed to developer your extension.
+This will create a brand new project with all the developer tools and gems needed to developer your extension.